 Choose an MP.
-It doesn't matter which, so long as it is not Julie Marson (), Boris Johnson or Jeremy Corbyn (P.S.
-Nigel Farage is not an MP - neither is Nicola Sturgeon - but lots of government ministers are e.g. Dominic Raab)
+It doesn't matter which, so long as it is not Julie Marson (\), Boris Johnson or Keir Starmer (P.S.
+Nigel Farage is not an MP - neither is Nicola Sturgeon - but lots of government ministers are e.g. Rishi Sunak)

-() the newly elected MP for Hertford/Stortford
+(\) the newly elected MP for Hertford/Stortford

-Use the bridging period up to May 22nd to create a factfile about that MP.
+Use the bridging period up to create a factfile about that MP.
 You will need to include: